Synchronous deautoconvolution algorithm for discrete-time positive signals via I-divergence approximation: Problem statement and preliminaries

 The paper addresses the inverse problem of autoconvolution.
 Given a finite \emph{nonnegative} data sequence

 find a \emph{nonnegative} signal $x$ whose autoconvolution $x*x$ best approximates $y$.
-Since the signals involved are nonnegative, it is natural to adopt the I-divergence as the approximation criterion, see~\cite{c1975,cs1991}.
-Recall that the I-divergence between two nonnegative vectors $u$ and $v$ of equal length is
+Since the signals involved are nonnegative, it is natural to adopt the $\ii$-divergence as the approximation criterion, see~\cite{c1975,cs1991}.
+Recall that the $\ii$-divergence between two nonnegative vectors $u$ and $v$ of equal length is

 if $u_i=0$ whenever $v_i=0$, and $\ii(u,v)=\infty$ if there exists an index $i$ with $u_i>0$ and $v_i=0$.
 It is known that $\ii(u,v)\geq 0$, with equality iff $u=v$.

 The approximation problem depends on the constraints imposed on the support of $x$.
 In Problem~\ref{problem} below, the signal $x$ is assumed to have the same length of the data sequence, $x=(x_0,\dots, x_n)$ and produces the approximation problem specified below, where we write $x* x\in\rr^{n+1}$ for the restriction to $[0, n]$ of the convolution defined in~\eqref{eq:xconv}.
 This version of the problem arises naturally when the observed data sequence is the initial segment, $y=(y_0,\ldots,y_n)$, of a signal $y$ of long unspecified length, modeled with the initial segment of the autoconvolution $x*x$ of a signal $x$ of long unspecified length. \begin{problem} Given $y\in\rr^{n+1}_+$ minimize, over $x\in\rr^{n+1}_+=[0,\infty)^{n+1}$,